 Jing A has also done a lot of collaboration projects.
 Some have been with local breweries in Beijing.
 A few of the collaborators include Breakside Brewery, Elysian Brewing, 10 Barrel Brewing Co., Nøgne Ø, and To Øl.
 It says a lot about quality to have great names collaborate with you.

-Their location in Sanlitun is picture perfect and conveniently close to Slow Boat Brewing if you’ve a second stop in mind.
+Their location in Sanlitun is picture-perfect and conveniently close to Slow Boat Brewing if you have a second stop in mind.
 If you’re looking to enjoy a quality brew while soaking in a killer atmosphere make sure to check out Jing A.

 Slow Boat Brewery